 What's the difference between a member and an attender?

 From our beginnings, Quakers have believed that anyone who recognizes that of God (or the divine or the eternal) in themselves and others and tries to live their lives in that light is a Friend.
 By attending meeting for worship and participating regularly, you become part of the Chestnut Hill Friends Meeting community and are referred to as an "attender."
-When you feel clear in your heart that you are a Quaker and want to commit yourself formally to the Meeting, you ask to become a member, meet with a clearness committee and, when "cleared", are recorded as a "member" not only of the meeting but to the Religious Society of Friends.
+When you have developed some experience with the Meeting's worship and work; have developed some relationships with others in the Meeting; and have become clear in your heart that you are a Quaker and want to commit yourself formally to the Meeting, you ask to become a member, meet with a clearness committee and, when "cleared", are recorded as a "member" not only of the Meeting but also the Religious Society of Friends.
 Some of our community's most active participants have remained attenders.
-Others knew the first day they came to meeting and became members soon thereafter.
+Others knew the first day they came to meeting and became members within a few years.

 Whether or not you are thinking about membership, once you have attended meeting for worship for a while you can look around for other meeting activities besides meeting for worship:

 - partaking of hospitality after meeting for worship

 - showing up for a workday in or outside the building

 - getting involved with the work of a committee

 - attending monthly meeting for business (third Sundays from September through June)

 How do I know I'm ready to ask for membership?